MinecraftForge/Documentation/docs/blocks/states.md

 Legacy Behavior
 ---------------------------------------

-In Minecraft 1.7 and previous versions, blocks which need to store placement or state data that did not have TileEntities used **metadata**.
+In Minecraft 1.7 and previous versions, blocks which need to store placement or state data that did not have BlockEntities used **metadata**.
 Metadata was an extra number stored with the block, allowing different rotations, facings, or even completely separate behaviors within a block.

 However, the metadata system was confusing and limited, since it was stored as only a number alongside the block ID, and had no meaning except what was commented in the code.
 For example, to implement a block that can face a direction and be on either the upper or lower half of a block space (such as a stair):